 Fish and fish oils are really our best sources of Omega 3.
 If your kids won’t eat fish such as salmon, mackerel, sardines or herring you could try a supplement such as a chewable, which hides the fishy taste, but ensure that that the majority of the omega 3 content is in the form of docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA), rather than alpha-linolenic acid (ALA).
 Without getting into too much jargon, when we eat ALA, the body then has to convert it into DHA and EPA, which it can do but only in small amounts.

-I have even resorted to squeezing a capsule of fish oil into my daughter’s baked beans (low sugar variety of course!), which does wiff a bit to me but she doesn’t seem to notice so that’s a win!
-Omega 3 fortified or proper free-range pasture raised eggs are a good source of omega 3 for the growing mind and an all- round super food for kids that is packed full of nutrients.
+I have even resorted to squeezing a capsule of fish oil into my daughter’s baked beans (low sugar variety of course!), which does wiff a bit to me, but she doesn’t seem to notice so that’s a win!
+Omega 3 fortified or proper free-range pasture raised eggs are a good source of omega 3 for the growing mind, and an all- round super food for kids that are packed full of nutrients.

 Eggs Give you Legs- Nutrition of the Gods

-Whatever you do DON’T bin the yolks!!
+Whatever you do DON’T bin the egg yolks!!
 As a parent I see some funny habits such as cutting skin off apples, and taking the yolks out of eggs.
-These parts are the most nutritious, so get into the habit of including skins and yolks were possible because by being over particular with foods at a young age we are conditioning our children to avoid the nutritionally dense and fibrous parts and just value the sugar, starch and overall less nutritionally dense parts.
+These parts are the most nutritious, so get into the habit of including skins and yolks were possible because by being over particular with foods at a young age, we are conditioning our children to avoid the nutritionally dense and fibrous parts and just value the sugar, starch and overall less nutritionally dense parts of foods.

 Many parents worry about eating eggs on a daily basis because they contain cholesterol, but the myth about eggs increasing serum cholesterol levels has been scientifically challenged over and over again in recent years.
 In addition, the whole story of high cholesterol causing heart disease has also been blown apart, so my sound advice would be make some good quality eggs a regular addition to both yours and your children’s diet.